Summer Session 2018: May 21 - June 21

 Summer Program FAQ

 - How many credits can I earn over the summer?
-You earn as many as 12 credits over the course of the two intensive five-week sessions (up to 6 credits in each).
+You earn up to 6 credits in the Summer Session 2018 and/or up to 6 credits in the Intensive Spanish Summer Session.

 - What are my housing options?
 You can live with a Spanish host family or in Residencia El Faro, a student residential facility just five minutes away from campus.
 Or if you prefer, you can find your own housing.